Ladder Safety Advice for Roofers

 OSHA Subpart X 1926.1053

 OSHA provides in-depth guidelines for ladder use in Subpart X (1926.53).
 This section is the rulebook for using ladders in the construction industry and covers topics including ladder load support, proper storage, rung, cleats, and steps spacing, and the proper use of ladders.
 Additionally, ladders must be periodically inspected by designated persons.
 It is extremely important that workers receive ladder safety training to learn about the aforementioned topics.
 Not abiding by OSHA safety standards will result in a citation.
-If you have received a citation as a result of a ladder accident, an OSHA defense attorney will be a valuable asset for defense.
+If you have received a citation as a result of a ladder accident, an OSHA defense attorney will be a valuable asset for your defense.

 Why Ladder Accidents Occur

-Ladder accidents occur for many reasons which include:
+Ladder accidents occur for many reasons, including

 - Wearing the wrong footwear